 The term “probate” refers to the process by which a person’s estate is administered after they die.
 This includes locating assets, paying debts, and distributing property to heirs.
 How smooth the probate process runs depends on the heirs’ behavior.
 If the heirs are in agreement with the distribution of assets, the process can be concluded in a relatively short period of time.
 If the disputes arise, the probate process can quickly become lengthy, frustrating and costly.
 A probate lawyer will walk you through the process of administering an estate after the death of a loved one, making sure that all legal paperwork is filed correctly and in a timely fashion, represent your interests in probate court, and answer any questions about the probate process.

 Disputes over wills and trusts are unfortunately not common.
 These include litigation over contested wills, breach of fiduciary duty, charges of administrative malfeasance, accusations of coercion, undue influence and disputes between heirs.
 Many times probate disputes over an inheritance can be just as bitter as a divorce.
-A probate litigation lawyer can help with contesting or defending wills, determining heirship when a person dies without a will, contesting appointment of an unqualified person to serve as the personal representative or executor of the estate, helping trust beneficiaries pursue legal action against a negligent or dishonest trustee, and other issues involving probate courts in Arizona and Texas.
+A probate litigation lawyer can help with contesting or defending wills, determining heirship when a person dies without a will, contesting appointment of an unqualified person to serve as the personal representative or executor of the estate, helping trust beneficiaries pursue legal action against a negligent or dishonest trustee, and other issues involving probate courts in Arizona.

 Guardianship and Conservatorship